Airports have taken steps to reduce coronavirus transmission but risks still remain, study says

 International travelers already are required to show proof of a negative coronavirus test before they board U.S.-bound flights under a mandate that took effect last month.
 Those who refuse to be tested or who test positive aren’t permitted to travel.

 The Harvard team declined to comment on whether it thought domestic travelers should be tested before boarding flights.
-But in the report, they cited testing as key strategy for reducing the spread of infection.
+But in the report, it cited testing as key strategy for reducing the spread of infection.

 “Viral testing is an important public health screening mechanism that can quickly and efficiently identify those with infections and stop them from undergoing activities that could expose others, including potential travel,” the report said.